UrbanGS: Semantic-Guided Gaussian Splatting for Urban Scene Reconstruction

-In conclusion, Urban4D provides a novel semantic-guided decomposition and 4D representation strategy for reconstructing dynamic urban scenes.
-By leveraging 2D semantic information, our approach effectively separates static and potentially dynamic components.
-We introduced specialized processing methods for different elements: a 4D Gaussian Splatting representation for dynamic objects and KNN-based consistency regularization for the ground surface.
-Both quality and quantitative results demonstrated that Urban4D improves rendering quality across various scene components, particularly for dynamic objects and low-texture regions.
+In conclusion, UrbanGS provides a novel semantic-guided decomposition strategy for reconstructing urban scenes.
+By leveraging 2D semantic information, our approach effectively separates static elements from potentially dynamic components.
+We introduced specialized processing methods for different elements: A static Invariance module to leverage static priors to enhance the reconstruction of stationary regions and KNN-based consistency regularization for the ground surface.
+And a 4D Gaussian Splatting representation for potentially dynamic objects.
+Both qualitative and quantitative results demonstrated that UrbanGS improves rendering quality across various scene components.

 {

 }